The boardroom blindspot: why leaders are the biggest risk

 • emotional intelligence foundations

-5. Mandate frameworks that embed emotionally intelligent leadership
+4. Mandate frameworks that embed emotionally intelligent leadership

 Sure, Boards have always cared about culture.
 But culture is an outcome not a cause.
 Leadership behaviour is the cause.
 Psychosocial risk is the consequence.
 Performance is the casualty when both are ignored.

 The next frontier of governance is clear.
 Boards must treat leadership and people management capability, including emotional intelligence, as strategic risk controls essential to both risk management and high performance.
+The downstream effect is a more stable, predictable operating environment.

 Check out our new program: Managing People - The New Fundamentals©